scholacantorum/public-site/concerts/glad/index.md

 ---
-title: I was Glad!
+title: I Was Glad!
 description: >
   Bernstein &amp; Kirchner
 weight: 1
 resources:
 - src: image.png
-  title: I was Glad!
+  title: I Was Glad!
 buyTickets: true
 ---

+This concert of Psalm settings will take listeners on an emotional journey, with a message as relevant today as the day the Psalms were written.

+Leonard Bernstein&rsquo;s exquisite choral classic _Chichester Psalms_ includes organ, harp, percussion, and boy soprano.
+Bernstein described the music as &ldquo;forthright, songful, rhythmic and youthful.&rdquo;

+The ten Psalms in Shawn Kirchner&rsquo;s melodious and inspiring _Songs of Ascent_, presented here in the premier performance of its organ and harp arrangement, take us &ldquo;from estrangement to reconcilation, dispersal to reunion, and anticipation to culmination.&rdquo;

-Leonard Bernstein&rsquo;s beloved choral classic _Chichester Psalms_, with organ, harp, percussion, and boy soprano, will be performed alongside the premier complete performance of the organ and harp version of Shawn Kirchner&rsquo;s melodious and inspiring _Songs of Ascent_.
-This concert of Psalm settings will take listeners on an emotional journey as relevant today as the day the Psalms were written, with both works concluding with text from Psalm 133, &ldquo;Behold, how good and how pleasant it is for brethren to dwell together in unity.&rdquo;
+Both works conclude with text from Psalm 133, &ldquo;Behold, how good and how pleasant it is for brethren to dwell together in unity.&rdquo;